How Can My Congregation Become A Host Congregation?

 - Who?
 This is a program for families with children.
 Our primary concern is that we provide children and their families with stability and start them toward self-sufficiency.

 - Safety?
 There is professional management and all families go through an intake process.
-Families with active substance abuse problems, untreated mental illness or domestic violence are not accepted into the program.

 - Space?
 Classrooms, meeting rooms or a large space divided off into discreet areas.
 As a congregation hosts only 4-5 times each year, rearranging church activities happens infrequently.

 - Insurance?
 This is outreach involving families, and no different than other programs run at your congregation.
 Family Promise is a hospitality program, not a shelter.

 - Money?
 You are responsible for all meals, linens (not beds), and a few personal items.
 Volunteers usually provide these items but if not, budget approximately $200 per host week.